 The goal of the proposed Children, Health, Education, and Supporting Services (CHESS) project was to assist the municipality of Villa El Carmen, Nicaragua, in achieving community empowerment through improved primary school education and health.
-The program lasted 3 years from 2006 to 2009 and represented an investment of U$300,000 that benefited 12 schools and 6000 primary students in Villa El Carmen municipality.
+The program lasted 3 years from 2006 to 2009 and represented an investment of $300,000 USD that benefited 12 schools and 6,000 primary students in Villa El Carmen municipality.
 It was funded by Gran Pacifica Resort, International Rotary and USAID.

-This social program supported health education, trainings on how to use water filters, English teacher training, English for primary school children, Better methodologies for teaching Spanish, Math and Science, creating of school libraries, community health education workshops and safety improvement for primary rural schools.
+This social program supported health education, training on how to use water filters, English teacher training, English for primary school children, better methodologies for teaching Spanish, Math and Science, creation of school libraries, community health education workshops, and safety improvement for primary rural schools.

 If you have ideas or programs to benefit the Villa El Carmen Community you can contact us by clicking here.

 Gran Pacifica Social Service Initiatives - One

 Gran Pacifica Helped A 9-Year Old Kid to Receive A Larynx Reconstruction in Pittsburgh, USA

 Nine-year-old Elkin Fonseca Zapata, from the village of Los Cedros in Villa El Carmen received a reconstructed larynx, no artificial breathing tubes and a new voice, thanks to a wide-ranging humanitarian partnership...
 Read more

 Corporate Social Responsibility Award to Gran Pacifica Resort